mvolkmann/blog/src/sample.md

 - <a href="/blog/topics/#/blog/hono/" target="_blank">Hono</a>
   as the HTTP library.

+A notable feature of this tech stack is that no build step is required.

 Other popular tech stacks for htmx include:

 - {% aTargetBlank "https://ahastack.dev", "AHA stack" %}